UoW-ATM/joas_air_rail_network_analysis/README.md

 git clone https://github.com/UoW-ATM/joas_air_rail_network_analysis
 ```

-The code to compute the schedules, rail alternatives and impact of an aviation ban threshold in terms of flights being affected, rail usage, potential passenger itineraries, emissions estimations, etc. has been developed in Python (tested on Python 3.8).
+The code to compute the schedules, rail alternatives and impact of an aviation ban threshold in terms of affected flights, rail usage, potential passenger itineraries, emissions estimations, etc., has been developed in Python (tested on Python 3.8).
 The analysis of fleet usage is performed in R.

 For Python:
 - Install all required packages (code tested with Python 3.8):